Germany's CureVac to launch human trial of experimental coronavirus vaccine | DW | 17.06.2020

 Read more: Will coronavirus help 'greedy' pharma reset reputation?

-If the experiment yields promising results, PEI said Curevac may be able to apply for approval of the coronavirus vaccine by early 2021.
+PEI said that if trial results are "very good," Curevac may be able to apply for approval of the coronavirus vaccine by early 2021.

 This could put the vaccine on the market by the middle of next year, Curevac said.